 - Earlham’s challenging intellectual environment attracts diverse students with a variety of motivations.
 Whether academic, political, social, athletic, ethical or career-minded reasons brought them to Earlham, our students tend to share a common goal: they want to impact the world.

-- Earlham’s principles, like integrity and respect for persons, foster personal accountability and thoughtful decision making in our graduates.
+- Earlham’s Principles & Practices, which include integrity and respect for persons, foster personal accountability and thoughtful decision making in our graduates.

 - Liberal arts grads are agile, flexible, and adaptable.
 They are able to apply their learning in a variety of environments.

 - Ideas and innovation are valuable assets in our increasingly globalized marketplace.
-Our graduates are knowledgeable, passionate, and driven to make an impact.
+Our graduates are knowledgeable, passionate, and driven to succeed.

 - Earlham students have the analytical skills to understand the context of a problem and the bigger picture.
-In a constantly changing world, they are able to make connections and craft a vision for the future.
+In an ever-changing world, they are able to make connections and craft a vision for the future.

 Starting an Internship Program

 If you are interested in putting an internship program in place at your organization, we have resources that can help you with this process.
 We can help you understand what you need to consider, how to get the most out of internships, and what the workplace needs to offer in order to have the greatest success with this opportunity.